-The Energy Bureau has endorsed PREPA's plan to use RFPs to solicit new generation and energy storage resources and to engage selected Proponents through the negotiation and execution of Contracts covering these resources.
-The Procurement Plan envisions the issuance of a series of RFPs, spaced over a three-year timeline, in order to secure the following benefits:
+The Energy Bureau has endorsed PREPA's plan to (i) use RFPs to solicit for the solicitation of new renewable generation and energy storage resources and toon a competitive basis, based on terms and conditions set forth in template Contracts, and (ii) engage selected Proponents through the negotiation finalization and execution of Contracts covering these resources.
+The Procurement Plan envisions the issuance of a series of six (6) RFPs (each, a "Tranche" and collectively, the "Tranches"), spaced over a three-year timeline, in order in accordance with the guidance provided by the Final Order on minimum energy resource quantities and timing, as set out in Table 1-4 of Section 1.4 (Procurement Schedule) below.

+With this approach, PREPA aims to secure the following benefits:

 - a.
 PREPA will have an opportunity to model the renewable integration and the T&D System to determine any needed system upgrades and the preferred interconnection locations to which projects can be connected (minimizing system impacts).
-These locations will likely evolve, over time, as PREPA improves the T&D System. - b.
-This approach allows PREPA and LUMA Energy, LLC, the future T&D System operator, to plan for system improvements that support large-scale renewable energy and BESS integration. - c.
-PREPA will be able to spread procurement commitments associated with each Contract over time and take advantage of future technological gains as well as reduced capacity and energy pricing.
+These locations will likely evolve, over time, as PREPA improves the T&D System improves and PREPA allocates preferred interconnection locations to selected Proponents in earlier RFP Tranches. - b.
+This approach allows PREPA and LUMA Energy, LLCand LUMA Energy ServCo (collectively, the future "T&D System operator Operator") jointly acting in their capacity as the "Operator" under the Operation & Maintenance Agreement, dated June 22, 2020, with P3A and PREPA, to plan for system improvements that support large-scale renewable energy and BESSenergy storage integration. - c.
+PREPA will be able tocan spread procurement commitments associated with each Contract over time and take advantage of future technological gains as well as reduced capacity and energy pricing. - d.

-d.
 This approach buys additional time for PREPA to improve its credit position as it navigates the Title III process.
 PREPA expects that renewable resource capacity and energy pricing will improve as its credit position improves.